A guide to boosting your UK State Pension, at the lowest cost

 - Q: Are refunds possible if I overpay?

-- A: Voluntary payments are usually non-refundable, so get advice first.
+- A: Voluntary payments are usually refundable if you’ve been misclassified; get advice first.

 - Q: How long does HMRC take to respond?

-- A: Callbacks can take 8 weeks, and posted applications can take several months, especially around the 5th April deadline.
+- A: Callbacks can take 8 weeks, and posted applications can take several months, especially when submitting around the April deadlines.

 - Q: Do I need a UK address or bank account to pay voluntary NI contributions?

-- A: No. You can pay via international bank transfers for backdating, and direct debits annually to maximise your State Pension when you’re living overseas.
+- A: No. You can pay via international bank transfers for backdating, and via direct debit ongoing to maximise your State Pension when you’re living overseas.

 Next Steps:

-- Visit www.britishabroad.com/contact to book a free 15-minute consultation call.
+- Contact us below to book a free 15-minute consultation call.